I live with my family in Brighton, UK.

-I am a somatic practitioner, traditionally trained in craniosacral therapy and Scaravelli-inspired yoga, with a master's degree in psychology.
+I am a somatic practitioner traditionally trained in craniosacral therapy and Scaravelli-inspired yoga with a Master's degree in psychology.
 In January 2026, I will begin a PhD at the University of Sussex, researching innovative, fascia-informed somatic interventions for body image disturbance and eating disorders.

 Over the past two decades, I have immersed myself in mind-body practices, and since 2018 have studied fascia under the mentorship of Dr Joanne Avison.
 I edited the second edition of Dr Avison’s book Yoga, Fascia, Anatomy and Movement, contributed a chapter to Myofascial Magic in Action, and have developed several fascia-informed CPD courses for movement and bodywork practitioners.